Today's Best Tech Deals

 Use pure red, green, and blue to test color accuracy.

-The white image allows you to took for uneven coatings and dark spots where the backlight coverage is spotty.
-You’ll see that in the corners most often.
+The white image (it’s there, right-click) allows you to look for uneven coatings and dark spots where the backlight coverage is spotty.
+You’ll most often see that in the corners.

 You can search the web for 4K UHD HDR demos, and finding suitable ones, load them on your USB stick.
 Sony’s Contrast Demos are particularly useful to test blacks and backlighting.
-Beyond that, highly detailed scenes such as aerial cityscapes, fine patterns, and forest scenes are handy for spotting shimmer and moiré, and quick pans over large patterns are good for spotting jerky motion.
+Beyond that, highly detailed scenes such as cityscapes, fine patterns, and forest scenes are handy for spotting shimmer and moiré.
+Quick pans over large patterns and car chases can be good for spotting jerky motion.

 For an even deeper dive into TV terminology, don’t miss our four-part series: TV tech terms demystified.